DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance/README.md

 </table>

-* When aggregated, 50-percent of the citys' average high school scores fall between 76 and 88.
-* The lowest score is 66, and the highest is 96.
+When aggregated, 50-percent of the average high school scores for the cities fall between 76 and 88.
+The lowest score is 66, and the highest is 96.
 This seems to be a good range of values for analysis.

 ```python